othiagosilva/othiagosilva/README.md

 * music 🎵
 * cars 🔧​

-Nowadays I work as a database analyst using PLSQL but I'm pretty much interested in fullstack development.
+Nowadays I work as a software developer at TOTVS.

 <br>